rikingit/ReactPrepaid/README.md

 # ReactPrepaid
-This repository is for creating the react related work
+This is for creating a new react project